An SME’s Guide to Bidding for Government Contracts - Fleximize

 The process

-When a public sector company needs to outsource a service or buy something, they must legally go through a procurement process, also known as a tender process.
+When a public sector company needs to outsource a service or buy something, they must legally go through a legally regulated procurement process.
 This ensures that all businesses have a fair and equal chance at securing the work.

 If you’re serious about winning government contracts, it’s important to sign up for alerts so that you stay up to date with any new opportunities as soon as they arise.